SteelSeries/gamesense-sdk/doc/api/writing-handlers-in-golisp.md

 #### Zones ####

-Many Steelseries products have multiple LEDs that are indpendantly controlled.
+Many Steelseries products have multiple LEDs that are independently controlled.
 We call these _illumination zones_.
 When you are setting colors from a handler, naturally you can specify what zone is to be effected.

 Things get complicated when you consider that the Apex keyboard has 5 zones, while the M800 has over one hundred (since a zone can be a single key).
-In order to be able to work with zones in a device independent way, we refer to them symbolicly and leave the details up to the device.
+In order to be able to work with zones in a device independent way, we refer to them symbolically and leave the details up to the device.

 For full information on available zones by device type, see the [list of standard device types and zones][zones-types].